 Sign up online or over the phone at 252-328-1560 to speak with the Assistant Director of Adventure.

 Sunday Paddle - 17 spots taken, out of 18

-9am (Saturday trip) or 8:30am (Sunday trip) at the rear of the Student Recreation Center (SRC), located off Ninth Street at Cotanche Street.
-You may arrive up to 15 minutes early.
+8am (Sunday trip) at the rear of the Student Recreation Center (SRC), located off Ninth Street at Cotanche Street.
+You may arrive up to 10 minutes early.
 The loading dock has direct access to the Adventure Center.
 You will be transported via 15 passenger van to the put-in access at Town Park.
-Vehicles will return you to the SRC at the conclusion of the trip- around 11:45am (Saturday trip) or 11:15am (Sunday trip).
+Vehicles will return you to the SRC at the conclusion of the trip, around 12noon (Sunday trip).

 Departure from the SRC will be promptly 15 minutes after scheduled meeting time.
-If you are running late you may catch us at Town Commons Park.
 Due to the many activities this weekend we must try to maintain a somewhat rigid schedule.